 If your current terminal font choice has you squinting at the screen, Microsoft is on hand to help.

-The tech giant has released a new font designed for use in ‘command line experiences and code editors’.
+The tech giant has released a new font which it says is designed for use in ‘command line experiences and code editors’.

-Cascadia Code — not to be confused with the German dance act with a very similar name — is a monospaced font that if I’m being terribly honest looks pretty much like every other monospaced font out there.
+Cascadia Code — not to be confused with a German dance act with a similar name — is a monospaced font that (if I’m being terribly honest) looks a lot like every other monospaced font out there!

-But as Microsoft is keen to point out, its spiffy new font supports programming ligatures — which is, to their credit, pretty novel.
+But as Microsoft is keen to point out, the spiffy new font supports programming ligatures, which is, to its credit, pretty novel.

 “Programming ligatures are most useful when writing code, as they create new glyphs by combining characters.
 This helps make code more readable and user-friendly for some people,” explains Microsoft’s Kayla Cinnamon in a blog post to announce the font’s availability.